 (D) any other effective means of monitoring and receiving reports.

 3.5.3 Response to possible heat illness or injury.
-Employers shall respond to signs and symptoms of heat illness or injury, when reported by anyone or when observed by a supervisor or other designated individual, promptly and appropriate to the severity, by:
+Employers shall respond to signs and symptoms of heat illness or injury, when reported by anyone or when observed by a supervisor or other designated individual, promptly and appropriate[ly] to the severity, by:

 (A) promptly relieving from duty an employee showing, or reported to have, such signs or symptoms (or, for an employee outside the presence of others, permitting them to relieve themselves from duty);